RV Wind Generator While Driving: Good or Bad Idea

 Tackling High Winds

 High winds can be a problem while driving.
 Especially if you have longer blades, there is a risk of flipping over.
-When you talk about flipping, it depends on a few factors, such as the trailer’s weight, the wind’s direction and duration, and the size of your RV, etc.
+When you talk about flipping, it depends on a few factors, such as the trailer’s weight, the wind’s direction and duration, the size of your RV, etc.

-Most of these factors are uncontrollable.
-The only choice you have is to reduce the blade size, but that doesn’t seem too cost-effective.
-Therefore, if it’s too windy, it is a better idea to dismount the blade fans, which means that you can’t run the generator while driving.
+Therefore, if it’s too windy, it is better to dismount the blade fans, which means you can’t run the generator while driving.
 However, it can save you from more significant disasters.

 A Useful Tip